fastlane/fastlane/fastlane/lib/fastlane/actions/docs/sync_code_signing.md

 You'll be prompted for the certificate (`.cer`), the private key (`.p12`) and the provisioning profiles (`.mobileprovision` or `.provisionprofile`) paths. _match_ will first validate the certificate (`.cer`) against the Developer Portal before importing the certificate, the private key and the provisioning profiles into the specified _match_ repository.

-However if there is no access to the developer portal but there are certificates, private keys and profiles provided you can use the `skip_certificate_matching` option to tell match not to verify the certificates like that:
+However if there is no access to the developer portal but there are certificates, private keys and profiles provided, you can use the `skip_certificate_matching` option to tell _match_ not to verify the certificates.
+Like this:

 ```no-highlight
 fastlane match import --skip_certificate_matching true